-With music comes, movement!
-Whether it’s dancing, stretching, our simply tapping your feet to the beat, music is a great motivator to get active.
+With music comes movement!
+Whether it’s dancing, stretching, or simply tapping your feet to the beat, music is a great motivator to get active.
 Staying active goes hand in hand with wellness, helping improve mobility and overall health.
-At Trico LivingWell, our fitness classes like yoga and seated zumba incorporate music for these benefits.
+At Trico LivingWell, our fitness classes like yoga and seated Zumba incorporate music for these benefits.
 Some additional physical benefits of music for older adults include improving sleep quality and the management of physical pain.

 Mental Benefits of Music for Older Adults